rolandsutton/festive-test-challenge/BlueCastle.Santa.Lib/Source/day8/readme.md

-# Information
+# Day 8

-The developers have implemented a 3rd party payload system.
-This is slow and relies on a call back to signal when the payload for the sleigh has been decided.
+The elves have integrated with the 3rd party Grott-o-matic SackFiller ®️software for optimising the filling of the present sacks on the sleighs, in part due to the threat of industrial action for m the reindeer unions.
+However it is slow and relies on a callback to get the result.

+Your testive mission is to test the Load Method.